projectdiscovery/proxify/README.md

 ▶ replay -output "logs/"
 ```

+### Installing SSL Certificate

+A random certificate authority key is generated for proxify which is stored in the folder `~/.config/proxify/` as default, manually can be specified by `-config` flag.
+The generated certificate can be imported by visiting [http://proxify/cacert.crt](http://proxify/cacert.crt) in a browser connected to proxify.

+Installation steps for the Root Certificate is similar to other proxy tools which includes adding the cert to system trusted root store.

 ### Applications of Proxify

 Proxify can be used for multiple places, here are some common example where Proxify comes handy:-